Is just EPF good enough for Retirement in India (2022)?

-Before the recent EPF rule change to tax interest on contributions above Rs 2.5 lakh per year in EPF, factors like fixed reasonably high returns (8.5% is current EPF interest rates) and its tax-free status made EPF one of the most solid vehicles for building long-term savings for retirement.
+Before the recent EPF rule change to tax interest on contributions above Rs 2.5 lakh per year in EPF, factors like fixed reasonably high returns (8.1% is the current EPF rate – check EPF interest rate history) and its tax-free status made EPF one of the most solid vehicles for building long-term savings for retirement.

 But not everyone invests a very high amount in EPF that will make it alone sufficient for retirement.
 And hence, they need to invest more in some instruments to ensure that they are able to save up a big enough retirement corpus which can last a lifetime.
 And that is because as a retiree, you would not want to run out of money before running out of years.

 For most small savers, if you are under the assumption that the EPF corpus you have been building would be enough to meet your retirement needs, then you are mistaken.
 You shouldn’t rely just on EPF and regular mandatory contributions for your retirement needs.

 Do note that I am not trying to write off EPF as an investment option.
 In fact, I would say that when it comes to retirement, it is one of the most solid and best debt products that Indians have access too.
 The EPF (till very recently) enjoyed the EEE (exempt-exempt-exempt) status, i.e. it is tax-free at the stage of contribution, interest amount accrual as well as maturity amount withdrawal (now interest on employee contribution above Rs 2.5 lakh per year will be taxed).
 All I am saying is that you need more than EPF.
 You need to look beyond EPF when it comes to retirement planning.